litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 .. tip::
-    It is important to note that this conversion is not the result of calling :class:`bool` on the raw value. ``bool("john")`` would be ``True``, since Python considers all non-empty stringy to be truthy.
+    It is important to note that this conversion is not the result of calling :class:`bool` on the raw value. ``bool("john")`` would be ``True``, since Python considers all non-empty strings to be truthy.

     Litestar however supports customary boolean representation commonly used in the HTTP world; ``true`` and ``1`` are both converted to :obj:`True`, while ``false``